-The Group's primary securitisation focus is on managing securitisation vehicles on behalf of third party investors.
+The Group's primary securitisation focus is on managing securitisation vehicles on behalf of third-party investors.
 This may involve the transfer of some assets from the Group, but these are immaterial in both the context of the Group's and the securitisation vehicles' balance sheets.
 The Group does not underwrite or provide liquidity support to these vehicles.

-The Group may invest in both its managed vehicles and third party securitisations.
-The table below sets out investments in securitisations by credit quality step as at 31 December 2019:
+The Group applies the reformed external rating-based approach on its securitisation exposures since 1 January 2020.
+The table below sets out investments in securitisations by credit quality step as at 31 December 2020:

 In millions of euro EAD RWA

+Credit quality step 1 50 10

-Credit quality step 1 62 13
+Credit quality step 2 2 1

+Credit quality step 3 7 3

-Credit quality step 2 6 3
+Credit quality step 6 5 3

+Credit quality step 9 2 2

+Credit quality step 10 3 4

-Credit quality step 3 5 5
+Credit quality step 12 3 10

-Credit quality step 4 5 17
+Credit quality step 14 1 5

+Credit quality step 16 2 8

-Total 78 38
+Total 75 46